aws-samples/amazon-sagemaker-secure-mlops/documentation/deployment.md

 You can use the provided [shell script](../test/cfn-test-e2e.sh) to run this deployment type or follow the commands below.

 #### Step 1: Deploy the core infrastructure
+❗ Make sure you package the CloudFormation templates as described in [these instructions]((../package-cfn.md)).

 In this step you deploy the _shared core infrastructure_ into your AWS Account.
 The stack (`core-main.yaml`) provisions:
 1. Shared IAM roles for data science personas and services (optional if you bring your own IAM roles)
 2. A shared services VPC and related networking resources (optional if you bring your own network configuration)
-3. An ECS Fargate cluster to run a private PyPi mirror (_not implemented at this stage_)
-4. An AWS Service Catalog portfolio to provide a self-service deployment for the **data science administrator** user role
+3. An AWS Service Catalog portfolio to provide a self-service deployment for the **data science administrator** user role
+4. An ECS Fargate cluster to run a private PyPi mirror (_not implemented at this stage_)
 5. Security guardrails for your data science environment (_detective controls are not implemented at this stage_)

 The deployment options you can use are: